SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 I ask, "Could I see the next note, and who do you think it's from?"

-Applejack gives me the next note, saying, "I think this one is from Rainbow, she does like to sleep in my trees an awful lot."
+Applejack gives me the next note from her bag, saying, "I think this one is from Rainbow, she does like to sleep in my trees an awful lot."

 I scan the note.